Vanessa Hudgens Shows Skin In An Orange Bikini With Nathalie Emmanuel

 As for Nathalie, she skipped the bikini for the sunny day with her friend, instead opting for a low-cut white bathing suit with a long leopard-print skirt over the top.
 The gorgeous actress also shielded her eyes from the sun with a pair of sunglasses on her eyes, a large necklace around her neck, and hoop earrings.

 The twosome made the most of their vacation as they headed out on a yacht together.
-They made their day out a group affair as they were also joined by Hudgens’ long term boyfriend Austin Butler as well as model Georgia Gibbs and her boyfriend, Tommy Chiabra.
+They made their day out a group affair as they were also joined by Hudgens’ long-term boyfriend Austin Butler as well as model Georgia Gibbs and her boyfriend, Tommy Chiabra.

 Vanessa Hudgens and Natalie Emmanuel enjoy Italy yacht trip https://t.co/m8kP05U16l via @DailyMailCeleb